Still confused about how to start investing in the stock market?

 You can make use of some of the excellent online sources like blogs and podcasts.

-There are so much of investing books to start with.
+There are so many of investing books to start with.
 Basics are common whatever be the strategy you wish to adapt.
 Once you start developing your investing style, you can then pick and read books based on your requirements.

 It is not absolutely necessary to read a hard copy.
 You can read soft copies or can listen to audiobooks.
 It depends on individual choices.